Gyana491/swapify-frontend/README.md

 By encouraging the sale of second-hand goods, Swapify promotes **sustainability** and contributes to a **greener environment**.

 ### **3. Building India’s Most Trusted 2nd Hand Marketplace**
-With features like **Aadhaar verification, ad-free browsing, and a feedback system**, Swapify is set to become **India’s go-to platform** for secure second-hand transactions.
+With features like a transparent review system, ad-free browsing, and a feedback infrastructure, Swapify is set to become **India’s go-to platform** for secure second-hand transactions.

 ## **Revenue Model**
 Swapify will generate revenue through: